thinkful-ei-rabbit/capstone-three-client-team-b/README.md

 <!-- ### We're working dilligently to incorporate these next user stories! -->

-- Returning users can edit their profile
+- Returning users can view and edit their profile
-- Users can view a score board
+- All users can view a leaderboard

 ## About the Devs